 This site is quite versatile.
 You can fly on very different conditions, with the wind blowing either N, NE, S or SE.

-Good days are given by nice cumulus forming over 1200 AGL (1700 m AGL in winter).
+In good days nice cumulus form over 1200 AGL (1700 m AGL in winter).
 Thermals are middle sized with a lot of cloud activity.

 You can travel W or E, and there is also a possibility to go S, entering a set of valleys inside the Central Range.